 Solution Focused Brief Therapy (SFBT)

 Solution Focused Brief therapy (SFBT) is as the name suggests a therapeutic approach which focuses on the solution rather than the problem as many therapies does.
-SFTB recognises distress but it focuses on success.
+SFBT recognises distress but it focuses on success.
 Clients are encouraged to find their own solution to the issues they are facing.
 Through questioning clients explore current resources and future hopes rather than their present issue and past causes.

 The basic principles of SFBT are that